 I invite you to use your lessons in the yoga room, and out of the room: Loosen your grip, separate your feelings, unrravel your expectations, tap into the wisdom that surrounds you but is not in you, and above all else, BREATH.

 November Karma Class

 Shiny Happy Yogi

-We're all about celebrating our students here at BYGVNC, and what better way than to feature one of you each month.
-Many of you have inspiring stories about how you found Bikram Yoga and the positive changes it has brought to your life, and we're excited to share them here as motivation for all.
+Each month we celebrate our students here at BYGVNC.
+We feature one of your inspiring stories about how you found Bikram Yoga and the positive changes it has brought to your life.
+This month our shiny happy yogi is Shannon Jaycox.

 Q: How long have you been practicing?